troystribling/BlueCap/Documentation/CentralManager.md

 public func terminate()
 ```

 The `Peripheral#reconnect` method is used to establish a connection to a previously connected `Peripheral`.
 The method takes a single parameter `reconnectDelay` used to specify a delay, in seconds, before trying to reconnect.
 The default value is `0.0` seconds.
-I called before `Peripheral#connect` a connection with default parameters will be attempted.
+If it is called before `Peripheral#connect` a connection with default parameters will be attempted.

-`Peripheral#disconnect` preforms and immediate disconnection from the connected `Peripheral` and will generate the `ConnectionEvent` `ForceDisconnect`.
-If the `Peripheral` is disconnected the `Peripheral#connect` `FutureStream#onFailure` will complete with `PeripheralError.disconnected`.
+`Peripheral#disconnect` preforms and immediate disconnection from the connected `Peripheral` and `throws` `PeripheralError.forcedDisconnect`.
+If the `Peripheral` is disconnected and the method is called `PeripheralError.forcedDisconnect` is also `thrown`.

 `Peripheral#terminate` performs a `Peripheral#disconnect` and also removes the `Peripheral` from the application cache.